Updated on Sept. 9, 2020.

 The odds: Eight in 10, but it’ll be a work in progress.
 According to PG&E’s wildfire mitigation plan, it pledged to work on finding ways to reduce the impact of blackouts ahead of this year’s wildfire season.
 So far, the utility has cut power to millions of people in dozens of counties several times in October.

 The idea: Alerting the public can be the difference between life and death.
 But too often, emergency notifications come too late.
-During last year’s Camp Fire, a large number of residents didn’t receive an alert or warning.
+During the 2019 Camp Fire, a large number of residents didn’t receive an alert or warning.
 At the time, the most effective system came from neighbors knocking on doors and word of mouth.
 California has to do better.
 With 85 lives lost, that blaze is now the state’s deadliest.

 The pros: For the first time, the state has issued basic guidelines for when and how to issue public alerts, suggestions for what information to include in a message, and where to distribute those warnings.
 The 83-page report released in March by the Governor’s Office of Emergency Services recommends alerting communities through as many platforms as possible, from wireless emergency alerts, traditional landlines and TV and radio to door-to-door notification, loudspeakers and sirens.
 Cal Fire also has an alert app that lets users receive customized texts and push notifications about wildfires reported within a chosen ZIP code or 30 miles of a phone’s location.
 State officials now say “all of the above” is probably the best way to keep the public informed.